What Is Healthcare Compliance?

 Public Health Service research awards

 The OIG has spent many years observing various types of healthcare entities and recognizes that some organizations are more prone to compliance issues.
 For example, a DME representative may feel pressed to embark on questionable activities to meet sales target goals.
-Always keep in mind that a culture of compliance is the foundation for the ethical and legal behavior of your organization.
+A culture of compliance is the foundation for the ethical and legal behavior of an organization.

 Healthcare Compliance and Organization Size

 For healthcare compliance, the size of the organization does matter.
-If your healthcare organization is small, you need to have a compliance program but may not need to have a compliance committee or dedicated person to handle compliance.
+If a healthcare organization is small, a compliance program is necessary, but it may not need to have a compliance committee or dedicated person to handle compliance.
 The office manager might wear the compliance hat in smaller healthcare organizations.
 On the other hand, the larger the healthcare organization, the more compliance risks they face.
 Larger organizations need to put more checks and balances in place.

 As an example, teaching facilities have medical residency programs.
 The medical resident and supervising physician have special documentation and attestation requirements.
 These facilities also use special medical coding modifiers that nonteaching facilities do not use.
 These special coding guidelines need to be represented in the organization’s compliance plan.